RolaMAlghamdi/Supply-Tracker/README.md

 3. Open the main HTML file in a web browser.
 4. Explore the available features of the platform.

-If additional dependencies are required, the necessary installation and setup steps will be provided here.

 How to Use the Platform

 1. Search for the required construction material.
-2. Check its availability.
+2. View its availability status.
-3. View the available suppliers.
+3. Open the product to view supplier information and prices.
-4. Compare prices between suppliers.
+4. Compare the available prices.
-5. Select the most suitable supplier.
+5. Identify the supplier offering the lowest price.
-6. If the material is unavailable, activate the tracking or notification feature.
+6. If the product is unavailable, request a notification.
+7. Receive an alert when the product becomes available.

 Project Screenshots

-Screenshots of the main interfaces and important features will be added here to demonstrate the functionality and design of the platform.
+Screenshots of the main interfaces and key features will be added here to demonstrate the functionality and design of the platform.

 Team Members